jonduan/proposal/_posts/2016-12-21-sustianable-energy.md

 [growth-and-planetary-boundaries-the-case-of-energy](https://www.coursera.org/learn/sustainable-development/lecture/SBW6u/growth-and-planetary-boundaries-the-case-of-energy-22-04).

-0.19 ton of oil

-190 kilograms of oil use
+$1000 production using 0.19 ton of oil  /190 kilograms of oil use